CoInGP: Convolutional Inpainting with Genetic Programming: Conclusions and Future Work

+We conclude by pointing out directions for future research besides those already discussed in the previous section.
 The experiments presented in this paper suggest that using GP as a convolutional predictor represents an interesting building block to be plugged in more complex architectures for supervised learning tasks in the image domain.
 We sketched the first idea of this approach in Section~\ref{sec:discussion}, where we proposed to use a first GP convolutional layer for detecting the edges in an image and then use the second layer to perform inpainting.
-It would thus be interesting to generalize this concept to multiple GP-based convolutional layers and see how the performance of the overall system compares to other analogous and more established methods such as deep CNNs.
+Thus, it would be interesting to generalize this concept to multiple GP-based convolutional layers and see how the performance of the overall system compares to other analogous and more established methods (i.e., like CNNs).
 Besides the inpainting technique, one could also consider the application of GP to other image processing tasks that can be formulated as supervised learning problems.
-This includes not only tasks where the training has to be performed on a single target image as in the inpainting case, but also on multiple images, such as image classification.
+This includes not only tasks where the training has to be performed on a single target image, as in the inpainting case, but also on multiple images, such as image classification.
 In particular, this would likely benefit from the use of a multi-layered architecture where each GP-based convolutional layer would be used to extract a particular feature of an image.

-Further, the convolution strategy is general enough that can be, in principle, applied to any kind of learning task in the signal processing domain.
-In this paper, we addressed the use case of images, which can be considered as two-dimensional spatial signals, but it could be interesting to explore how convolutional GP also behaves on one-dimensional signals such as time series.
-In particular, the problem of predicting missing data in general signals (which corresponds to inpainting in the image case) is also known as \emph{imputation}, which is quite useful in the context of symbolic regression over incomplete datasets.
-As far as we know, there are a few works in the literature addressing the imputation problem using GP~\cite{tran2015,tran2017,alhelali2020}, but none of them use a convolutional approach like the one proposed in this paper.
+Finally, the convolution strategy is general enough to be applied to any kind of learning task in the signal processing domain.
+In this paper, we addressed the use case of images, which can be considered as two-dimensional spatial signals, but it could be interesting to explore how convolutional GP behaves on one-dimensional signals such as time series.
+In particular, the problem of predicting missing data in general signals is also known as \emph{imputation}, which is useful for symbolic regression over incomplete datasets.
+As far as we know, there are a few works in the literature addressing the imputation problem using GP~\cite{tran2015,tran2017,alhelali2020}, but none of them uses a convolutional approach like the one proposed in this paper.